-Community-Based Child Abuse Prevention (CBCAP) programs, which are authorized as part of the Child Abuse Prevention and Treatment Act (CAPTA), have a rich history of promoting efforts to support families and prevent child maltreatment.1 The law emphasizes support for community-based efforts to develop, operate, expand, enhance, and coordinate initiatives, programs, and activities to prevent child abuse and neglect.
+Community-Based Child Abuse Prevention (CBCAP) programs, which are authorized as part of the Child Abuse Prevention and Treatment Act (CAPTA), have a rich history of promoting efforts to support families and prevent child maltreatment.
+The law emphasizes support for community-based efforts to develop, operate, expand, enhance, and coordinate initiatives, programs, and activities to prevent child abuse and neglect.
 CAPTA also stresses the importance of identifying parent leaders and involving parents, including members from underrepresented and underserved groups, in the planning, implementation, and improvement of community-based child abuse prevention programs.
-In Information Memorandum ACYF-CB-IM-19-03, CB emphasized that family and youth voice are critical to a well-functioning child welfare system and strongly encouraged collaborative efforts to ensure that family and youth voice are central in child welfare program planning and improvement efforts.
+In Information Memorandum (IM) ACYF-CB-IM-19-03, Children's Bureau (CB) emphasized that family and youth voice are critical to a well-functioning child welfare system and strongly encouraged collaborative efforts to ensure that family and youth voice are central in child welfare program planning and improvement efforts.
 These partnerships also offer the opportunity to understand the unique strengths and needs of the communities and to develop approaches that are effective in reaching families facing a range of challenges.
 Moreover, CB recognizes that effective primary prevention services must be located in communities where families live, where they are easily accessible, and culturally responsive.

-CAPTA further promotes the use of evidence-based and evidence-informed programs and practices that effectively strengthen families and prevent child abuse and neglect.
-This includes efforts to improve the evaluation capacity of the states and communities to assess progress of their programs and collaborative networks in enhancing the safety and well-being of children and families.
+CAPTA further promotes the use of evidence-based and evidence-informed programs, as well as practices that effectively prevent child abuse and neglect.
+This includes efforts to improve the capacity of the states and communities to effectively implement and evaluate their CBCAP programs and collaborative networks to enhance the safety and well-being of children and families.
 The CBCAP conceptual framework provides an overview of the primary purposes of the law; the relationship between the underlying conditions the program seeks to address, and the main activities funded (directly and indirectly); the outputs; and the short-term, intermediate, and long-term outcomes for the program (See Attachment 1).
 Furthermore, CBCAP state lead agencies are encouraged to fund programs, services and resources that enhance community capacity to address the basic and complex needs of families, build protective factors, and contribute to the healthy, positive, and productive functioning of children and youth into adulthood.

-The Children's Bureau's Priorities for Creating an Equitable Child Welfare System
+CB's Priorities for Creating an Equitable Child Welfare System

-The purpose of CBCAP programs includes fostering an understanding, appreciation, and knowledge of diverse populations to be effective in preventing and treating child abuse and neglect (Sec.
+The purpose of CBCAP programs includes fostering an understanding of diverse populations to be effective in preventing and treating child abuse and neglect (Sec.
 201(1)(a)).
-As CBCAP state lead agencies carry out ongoing projects and prepare submissions for fiscal year (FY) 2023 funding, the Children's Bureau (CB) urges CBCAP state lead agencies to consider how the following priority areas identified by CB to create a more equitable child welfare system may inform their CBCAP programs.
+As CBCAP state lead agencies carry out ongoing projects and prepare submissions for fiscal year (FY) 2024 funding, the CB urges CBCAP state lead agencies to consider how the following priority areas identified by CB to create a more equitable child welfare system may inform their CBCAP programs.

-On January 20, 2021, President Biden signed Executive Order 13985, "Advancing Racial Equity and Support for Underserved Communities Through the Federal Government."
-This Executive Order defined the term "equity" as the consistent and systematic fair, just, and impartial treatment of all individuals, including those who belong to underserved communities that have been denied such treatment, such as Black, Latino, Indigenous and Native American, Asian Americans and Pacific Islanders, and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality.
+On January 20, 2021, President Biden signed Executive Order (EO) 13985, "Advancing Racial Equity and Support for Underserved Communities Through the Federal Government."
+This EO defined the term "equity" as the consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment, such as Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders, and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality.